-So, if you want your bit of Douro sun, fantastic light red and white wines and to enjoy the relaxed pace of one of Europe’s southern most navigable river cruise destinations, we do still have availability for this summer.
-Dates available on our 7 night tour include: 8th May, 24th July, 31st July, 21st August, 28th August, 9th October, 23rd October.
-Watch the video below to find out more.
-Click here to find out more
+So, if you want your bit of Douro sun, fantastic light red and white wines and to enjoy the relaxed pace of one of Europe’s southern most navigable river cruise destinations, we do still have availability for summer 2019.
+To discover our cruises click here

 Links between the English and the Douro Valley go back hundreds of years – and partly explain the rise of Port as a popular alcoholic drink worldwide.